whyisdifficult/jiratui/docs/index.md

 A **Text User Interface (TUI)** for interacting with [Atlassian's Jira](https://www.atlassian.com/software/jira) directly from your shell.
 The documentation in this website contains information on how to install, configure and use the application's UI and CLI tools.
-In addition, the website contains information relevant for developers who would like contribute to the project.

 ```{toctree}
 :caption: Documentation for Users